Skip to main content Skip to footer

 powder

-Powdered ancho chile pepper has a gentle spicy heat that lingers.
-It is often used in thick sauces: adobe, molé, enchilada.
+Powdered ancho chile pepper has a lingering, but gentle spicy heat.
+It is a deep brick-red color and is often used in thick sauces: adobe, mole, enchilada.

 2 oz - JAR$5